This is the back story to how the phrases “Real Lean” and “Fake Lean” came about.

 Notice that when I coined the terms “Real Lean” and “Fake Lean,” their meaning was very simple as shown in the image above: “Fake Lean” was the technical application of “Continuous Improvement” tools and methods, invariably in a zero-sum fashion.
 It is the dehumanized form of Lean which does not deliver good business results.
 Nor does it result in the development of human capabilities.
 “Real Lean” was the application of both “Continuous Improvement” and “Respect for People” – the two Toyota Way principles — in a non-zero-sum fashion.
 Students clearly understood the term “Fake Lean” in the neutral sense of characterizing a problem (the misunderstanding and misapplication of Lean principles and practices), not in the negative sense of criticizing any particular company or leader.
 Rather, Fake Lean was a common problem that affected (and still affects) most organizations – the reasons for which are now finally understood.

-The words “Real Lean” and “Fake Lean” succeeded in creating a memorable learning point for students, most of mid-level managers, which they would use to guide their efforts to become better managers and to improve processes.
+The words “Real Lean” and “Fake Lean” succeeded in creating a memorable learning point for students, mostly mid-level managers, which they would use to guide their efforts to become better managers and to improve processes.
 Many students used what they learned in their graduate studies to influence their bosses to understand and practice Real Lean.

 In 2007, “Real Lean” became the title of my six-volume book series that explored numerous aspects of Lean leadership and Lean management, drawing heavily on the contrast between “Real Lean” and “Fake Lean.”
 You can read the back story to the REAL LEAN book series here.
 I am pleased that these books are have been well-received by readers: “A fantastic read for those who have been curious about what Lean really is and what Lean is not” and “Honest, realistic, and very much a manual for Lean in the real world.”